Annual NHL Revenue: Revenue Source & Comparison

 Also, the price for seating locations differs as tickets for a seat closer to the ice rink are more expensive than seats at the top.
 This price, multiplied by the number of attendants in each arena and the 1,312 games in a regular NHL season, makes up a substantial portion of the NHL revenue.

-- Parking Tickets
+• Parking Tickets

-Parking tickets in NHL arenas can be as low as $15 and as high as $45 or more, depending on the NHL arena. - Luxury Box
+Parking tickets in NHL arenas can be as low as $15 and as high as $45 or more, depending on the NHL arena.

-Arenas in the NHL also have what is known as a Luxury Box.
+Arenas in the NHL also have what is known as a luxury box.
 These luxury boxes are exclusive suites that offer premium services and comfort to NHL players, such as food, alcoholic beverages, a personal attendant, etc.

-They are a separate accommodation for those who want comfort as they ensure the game.
-The price for a Luxury box in an NHL arena varies based on the arena, game type (regular, Stanley finals, All-Star Game, etc.), and the number of guests.
+They are a separate accommodation for those who want comfort, as they ensure the game.
+The price for a luxury box in an NHL arena varies based on the arena, game type (regular, Stanley finals, All-Star Game, etc.), and the number of guests.

 These boxes may range from $2000 to as high as $22,000 or higher.
 Every NHL arena has these luxurious boxes in multiple locations within the arena.

-- Stanley Cup Finals
+• Stanley Cup Finals

 Tickets for the Stanley Cup finals are the most expensive game tickets in the NHL.
 The finals comprise seven games, and the ticket to each game may range from $700-$3000 per seat.
-The finals game of the Stanley final (Game 7) usually has the most expensive ticket as tickets may start around $2000 up to $3000 or more.Â
+The final game of the Stanley Cup (Game 7) usually has the most expensive tickets as tickets may start at around $2000 and up to $3000 or more.

 Licensing Royalties

 The royalties the NHL earns from giving organizations the license to use its name, logo, or image on its product or promote it is another source of income for the NHL.
-Examples are NHL Lego characters and EA creating an NHL Video Game. Â
+Examples are NHL Lego characters and EA creating an NHL Video Game.

 Concessions And Merchandise Sales

-Concessions and merchandise sales include money from the sales of jerseys, caps, hockey sticks, collectibles, headwear, apparel, gifts, and other souvenirs of NHL teams.Â
+Concessions and merchandise sales include money from the sales of jerseys, caps, hockey sticks, collectibles, headwear, apparel, gifts, and other souvenirs of NHL teams.

 How Does Revenue Sharing Work In The NHL